-Tamsin Snyman is the author of new cookbook, Seven Colours with fish.
-As the name promises, it’s colourful and packed with a host of creative recipes to feed body, mind and soul.
-Seven colours is a South African term used to describe the ideal plate of food, made up of no less than seven natural colours.
-It’s a perfect example of eating the rainbow.
-Tamsin was kind enough to send me her book along with a range of Lucky Star products to get me started.
-This sweet potato bake with tuna and veg recipe caught my eye and so I thought I’d share it with you.
+The recipe for this Easy tuna bake comes from Tamsin Snyman’s cookbook, Seven Colours with fish.
+As the name promises, it’s colourful and packed with a host of creative recipes that celebrate deliciously vibrant food.
+Seven colours is a South African term used to describe the ideal plate of food, made up of no less than seven colours.
+It’s eating the rainbow.
+Tamsin was kind enough to send me her book along with a range of Lucky Star products to taste.
+This tuna bake caught my eye, so I thought I’d share it with you.

-In spite of an ingredient detour, the recipe still works a treat with great flavour and loads of veggie goodness.
-Unfortunately the mushrooms I planned on using looked rather bleak so I substituted them for sweet red peppers.
-In between preparing supper, I was also testing a cake, roasting nuts for salad toppings and making a vegan hot sauce that I cannot wait to share with you.
-With the oven already hot, I decided to roast the vegetables instead of cooking them on the stove.
-While the veg are in the oven, all that’s left to do is sweat the onion with some garlic, add a jar of Napoletana pasta sauce and you’re on the home stretch.
-You can use a good store bought pasta sauce or my easy Arrabiatta Napoletana recipe that’s a kitchen staple.
+In spite of an ingredient detour, it still turned out perfectly.
+I swapped the mushrooms for sweet red peppers and roasted the vegetables instead of cooking them stove-top.
+Either way will work here.
+With the sweet potatoes roasting in the oven, all that’s left to do is sauté the onion with some garlic, add a jar of Napoletana pasta sauce and you’re on the home stretch.
+You can use a good store bought pasta sauce or my easy Arrabiatta Napoletana recipe.
 Once assembled, it goes into the oven for 20 minutes to bake until golden.

 Seven colours – ♥

 Heart healthy ♥

 - 2 tablespoons olive oil

 - 400g (2 cups) sweet potatoes, scrubbed and roughly chopped

 - 2 red peppers, deseeded and cut into chunks

 - 400g (1 3/4 cup) ready made Napoletana pasta sauce